ALTERNATIVE RESOURCES - BEST WAYS TO CONTACT OTHER SPECIALISTS

 - earache - nasal congestion - conjunctivitis

-Consultations are free and private, and if they deem you need to see a doctor they can arrange for an appointment.
+Consultations are free and private, and if they will advise if you do need to see a doctor.
 You will have to pay for any medicine, but it is not usually too expensive.
-If you are younger than 16, older than 60, on certain benefits, or have one of many other exemption certificates, you can sign up to the NHS Minor Ailments Service to be eligible for any medicines needed for free.
+If you are younger than 16, older than 60, on certain benefits, or have one of many other exemption certificates, you can sign up to the NHS Minor Ailments Service to be eligible for suitable medicines needed for free.
 Just register with a pharmacy of your choice.

 Colinton Pharmacy at 46A Bridge Road is open 09:00am – 5:45pm Monday to Friday, and 09:00am – 1:00pm Saturday.
 Call them on 0131 441 2352, or check out their website at www.colintonpharmacy.co.uk